Ahmad-Waliullah-Khan/advance-laravel-cms-blog/readme.md

 ## Advance CMS/Blog Web Application using Laravel

-This was an assignment challenge, built within 2 days using Laravel.
+A blog/cms project in Laravel

-The following was the requirement for the application :
+Requirement for the application :

 ```php